angelomilan/ethereum-guides/GPU-cloud_mining.md

 # Ethereum cloud mining for dummies

-![who wants to learn about ethereum uh](https://github.com/angelomilan/ethereum-guides/blob/master/images/250.gif) LET THE ETHEREUM FORUM GUYS KNOW WHEN COMPLETE
+![who wants to learn about ethereum uh](https://github.com/angelomilan/ethereum-guides/blob/master/images/250.gif)

+LET THE ETHEREUM FORUM GUYS KNOW WHEN COMPLETE

 _by A.Milan (github.com/angelomilan) and M.Terzi (github.com/terzim) with the precious support of @paul_bxd and @jesus666_

-Warning: this has been tested on the test-net.
-You won't be able to mine "real" ether until Frontier is release.
-You can check frontier status here: https://github.com/ethereum/go-ethereum/milestones
+** Warning: this has been tested on the Frontier test-net.
+You won't be able to mine "real" ether until the "real" blockchain is released.
+You can [check Frontier status here](https://github.com/ethereum/go-ethereum/milestones)

 This step by step tutorial tries to be easy to follow.
 It is supposed to be as easy as copy / pasting but we acknowledge that a certain level of understanding and patience to follow the detailed instructions is needed.